Skip to main content

 After review and reporting by the Resolutions Committee, the report shall be circulated to all

-Branches by the Provincial Secretary, at least forty (40) days prior to the meeting at which they
+Branches by the Provincial Secretary, at least thirty (30) days prior to the meeting at which they

 are to be considered.
-Any resolutions received by the Provincial Secretary after seventy days
+Any resolutions received by the Provincial Secretary after forty days

 prior to the meeting at which they are to be considered, shall be classed as Late Resolutions.